sosrix/sosrix/README.md

-## 👋 Hi, I’m Soufiyan Ahmina or @sosrix at github, a software seveloper with over 4 years of experience in developing and delivering software solutions.
+## 👋 Hi, I’m Soufiyan Ahmina, a frontEnd developer with a decent experience in developing and delivering software solutions.

-## Proficient with HTML, CSS, Bootstrap, JavaScript, React, and Redux.
+## Proficient with JavaScript, React, and NodeJs.

-## Extremely dedicated, approachable and mature, with an outgoing personality and a genuine desire to learn.
+## Extremely dedicated, approachable and mature, with an outgoing personality and a genuine desire to learn and succeed.

  ###### You could reach me through :